sharifalzaber/ClinVerdict-Physician-Curated-Clinical-AI-Evals-Suite/README.md

 ### 💡 The Core Differentiator
 While AI engineers can build automated LLM judges, they lack the clinical intuition to isolate hidden medical liabilities.
 The value of ClinVerdict lies in **physician-led adversarial case selection**.
 By auditing large datasets, a small set of clinically deceptive, high-variance, and high-acuity encounters were isolated as a "Golden Test Case Suite" to expose exactly where automated AI validation gates collapse.

+ClinVerdict was independently designed, built, and evaluated by a practicing physician — from agent architecture and pipeline instrumentation to adversarial case curation and clinical meta-evaluation."

 ---
 ## 🎯 Golden Suite Curation Criteria